How Does the Home Buyers’ Plan Work?

 Here’s a classic example of how to use the HBP.
 Beatrice wants to buy a condo for $350,000.
 She’s managed to put aside $35,000 for her down payment using systematic savings.
 However, she'd prefer to make a 20% down payment ($70,000) to avoid paying mortgage loan insurance.

 Thanks to the HBP, Beatrice can withdraw the remaining $35,000 from her RRSP.
 She’ll then have up to 15 years to pay it back, repaying at least 1/15th of the amount withdrawn each year.
 For a $35,000 withdrawal, that works out to about $2,333 per year.
-The first repayment will be due no later than December 31 of the second year after the withdrawal.
+The first repayment will be due no later than December 31 of the fifth year after the withdrawal.
 Here’s an important point to remember: the last day that you can contribute to your RRSP is December 31 of the year you turn 71, so anyone over the age of 56 who wants to take advantage of the HBP should make sure that they have fully repaid the money they withdrew before that deadline.
 If not, they will be taxed on the remaining balance.

 If they split up, Beatrice could use the HBP again to buy Fred’s share and keep the condo as her principal residence, provided that she meets certain conditions set by the Canada Revenue Agency